Guidelines for Activities

 There are increased risks for mothers (high blood pressure, rejection and transplant organ loss) and babies (premature births and low birth-weight).
 Also, some anti-rejection medications, particularly CellCept and Rapamune, may be harmful to a fetus.
 Talk with your transplant team about your plans.
 We may be able to change your medications before conception; however, altering medications can increase the chance for organ rejection.

 We also recommend that you have preconception counseling with an obstetrician who specializes in high-risk pregnancies.
 We strongly suggest that you make the decision to have a child only after thoroughly understanding all of the risks that are involved.
-Refer to the website of AST patient brochure on

 Anti-rejection medicines weaken your resistance to skin cancers.
 As someone who received a transplant, you are now at higher risk for developing skin cancer.
 Here are some guidelines: